dexset/descore/doc/des/math/linear/matrix.md

                 [0,0,0,1]] ));
 ```

-If matrix has static dim it field sets as enum, and as property otherwise
+If matrix has static dim, this static dim sets both as enum and property
 ```d
     static if( isStaticHeight ) enum height = H;
     else